mjoshd/hyperhdr-ha/README.md

 ## Installation

-1. Add https://github.com/mjoshd/hyperhdr-ha to your custom repos in [HACS (Home Assistant Community Store)](https://hacs.xyz/)
+1. Add https://github.com/mjoshd/hyperhdr-ha to your custom repos (Category: Integration) in [HACS (Home Assistant Community Store)](https://hacs.xyz/)
 1. Click install.
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "HyperHDR".